Wesley Huff

 Wesley "Wes" Livingstone Huff (born 1991) is a Canadian Christian apologist, Reformed Baptist theologian, and public speaker.
-Specializing in the history of ancient biblical manuscripts, Huff is currently pursuing a PhD in theological studies and sacred and canonical texts (concentration: New Testament) at Wycliffe College, University of Toronto.
+Specializing in the history of ancient biblical manuscripts, Huff is currently pursuing a PhD in theological studies and sacred and canonical texts at Wycliffe College, University of Toronto.
 He has been recognized for his work in Christian apologetics and cultural engagement.

 Early life and education

-Huff was born in Multan, Pakistan, and spent his early years in the Middle East, an upbringing that profoundly influenced his interest in cultural and theological studies.
+Huff was born in Multan, Pakistan and spent his early years in the Middle East.
 At the age of eleven, Huff was diagnosed with a rare neurological condition, acute transverse myelitis, that left him paralyzed from the waist down.
-He experienced a recovery that he says doctors could not medically explain (a miracle), an event that played a pivotal role in shaping his passion for ministry and theology.
+He experienced a recovery that he says doctors could not medically explain, an event that played a pivotal role in shaping his passion for ministry and theology.

 Huff holds a bachelor's degree in sociology from York University, where he participated as a student athlete in track and field.
 He also earned a master's degree in theological studies from Tyndale University and is currently pursuing a PhD in theological studies and sacred and canonical texts (concentration: New Testament) at Wycliffe College, University of Toronto.